georgel2020/Autorun/README.md

 - Change the autostart program list on your own.
 - Small & Portable.
 ## Instruction
 - Paste the whole path into the file `Autorun.txt`.
+For example:
 ```
 C:\Program Files\Snipaste\Snipaste.exe
 C:\Program Files\LANDrop\LANDrop.exe